Skip to main content

 Donovan says her company sells dual-zone spas, in which the water on the swim spa side is cooler for recreation than on the hot tub side.
 She has seen families choose this model so that the parents can relax on the hotter side while the children swim and play on the other.
 She says some models provide everything from 3 ½ miles per hour resistance—perfect for walking, swimming, even boogie boarding—to 7 miles per hour, in which you can even practice your kayak skills.
 A swim spa will cost “more than an above-ground pool, but less than an in-ground pool,” says Donovan.
 A top-of-the-line swim spa loaded with features, for example, can cost around $30,000.

 Whether hot tub or swim spa, there’s a year-round oasis available for you and your family.
 “We all need to pamper ourselves,” Knight reminds us.
-If you order a hot tub or swim spa from a hot tub store, you don’t even need to leave the comfort of your home to be transported to a water-filled retreat.
+With a hot tub or swim spa, you don’t even need to leave the comfort of your home to be transported to a water-filled retreat.

 Leave a Reply